A two-wheeler with a four-wheeler feel

 Dettifoss from the east

-The eastern parking area at Dettifoss is even accessible via a paved road.
-The roughly 800-meter walk to the waterfall takes you into a completely different world of raw Icelandic nature, where you can stand just a few meters from Europe’s most powerful waterfall.
+The eastern car park at Dettifoss is even reached by a paved road.
+The roughly 800 metres you walk to the waterfall transport you into a completely different world, where raw, intense nature awaits and you can stand literally just a few metres from Europe’s most powerful waterfall.

-With improved road infrastructure, several sites on the western bank of the Jökulsá á Fjöllum river are now accessible.
-These include: Rauðhólar, Hljóðaklettar, Karl og Kerling, Hólmárfossar, and Vigabjargsfoss.
+With the expansion of paved roads in Iceland, these spots on the western bank of the Jökulsá á Fjöllum river are now easily accessible.
+The main highlights include: Rauðhólar, Hljóðaklettar, Karl og Kerling, Hólmárfossar, Vigabjargsfoss.

 Nauthúsagil

-Nauthúsagil is a hidden gorge near the Ring Road in South Iceland—a mysterious and unexpected place.
+Nauthúsagil — a gorge hidden close to the Ring Road in south Iceland.
+A mysterious and unexpected place.

 Hvannagil & Raftagil

-One of the most underrated places just a few kilometers from the Ring Road.
-If you want to feel like Indiana Jones for a moment, Hvannagil is the place.
-Right next to it is Raftagil.
+One of the most unjustly overlooked places, literally just a few kilometres from the Ring Road.
+If you want to feel like Indiana Jones for a moment, Hvannagil might just do it.
+Right next door is Raftagil.

 Sigöldufoss and Sigöldugljúfur

-Sigöldufoss and Sigöldugljúfur are the first two highlights on the northwest route toward the Rainbow Mountains.
-Sigöldufoss is easy to reach, while Sigöldugljúfur requires a rougher drive.
-Officially, road F208 starts beyond the point where you want to go, and rental companies may restrict access.
+Sigöldufoss and Sigöldugljúfur are the first two highlights on the north-western route to the Rainbow Mountains.
+Sigöldufoss is easy to reach; the road to Sigöldugljúfur gets a bit bumpier.
+Officially the F208 begins beyond the point you want to reach, but car rental companies may have their own restrictions.

 Laugarfell & Slæðufoss

-Laugarfell with its geothermal pool and nearby Slæðufoss is a peaceful spot in the eastern highlands.
+Laugarfell with its geothermal pool and the nearby Slæðufoss — a peaceful spot in the eastern highlands.

 Stuðlagil

-Stuðlagil is a canyon with spectacular basalt columns and a turquoise river.
-Access is possible from the northern side directly down to the water.
+Stuðlagil — a canyon with extraordinary basalt columns and a turquoise river.
+Access from the north side directly to the water’s edge.

 Sænautasel

-Sænautasel is a reconstructed Icelandic farm in the remote eastern highlands.
+Sænautasel — a reconstructed Icelandic farmstead in the remote interior of east Iceland.

-This section is not travel advice.
-Any resemblance to real persons, places, or events is purely coincidental.
-Rental cars are GPS-tracked, and violations of restrictions are heavily fined.
+This section is not a travel recommendation.
+Any resemblance to real persons, places, or events is purely coincidental and unintentional.
+Rental cars have GPS trackers and any violations of restrictions are penalised quite strictly.

 Þóristindur / Vatnsfell (F228)

-Þóristindur and Vatnsfell are located along road F228 in the central highlands, accessible in the right season.
+Þóristindur and Vatnsfell lie along the F228 route in the central highlands — accessible during the right time of year.

 Laugarvallalaug